Xmetalfanx/linuxSetup/README.md

 ## Introduction

-A problem SOME users, even if they are experienced have when setting up some distributions, is all the post install tasks they have to do to setup a "workable" system.
-The tasks may not be difficult to do, but just rather they are time consuming.
-These scripts can hopefully give people a "helping hand" getting different distro bases set up.
+The Problem: While not hard, setting up a fresh install of Linux for those that customize things, can take some time.

+The Solution: This is the point of these scripts, to help cut down on that time.

-While the main distributions listed are meant to be "Distro family bases", not all parts of these scripts are practically on all distros bases.
+While the main distributions listed are meant to be "Distro family bases", not all parts of these scripts are practical on all distros bases.

 ## Disclaimer

+Standard Disclaimer

-- Standard Disclaimer about how I am not responsible about what scripts you run on your own computer or what mistakes may occur.
-ALWAYS have backups "just in case" amd even redundant backups, in case your original backups have issues.
+I am not responsible about what scripts you run on your own computer or what mistakes may occur.
+ALWAYS have backups "just in case" amd even redundant backups.

 ## Requirements

-Some of these are auto-installed when the script is first run ... others I may add to "auto install" later
+Some of these are auto-installed when the script is first ran.

 - `wget`
 - `curl`
-- `lsb` (different package names on different distros ) type packages
-  - so lsb_release \* can be run
+- `lsb` - so lsb_release \* can be run
 - `inxi`
-  - (? if it's auto-installed or needed)
-  - ... even I am not 100% sure about this one, but for later "DE/Distro" detection, inxi seems needed

-\*\*\* if there is one thing that you may (you could always download my script's via the .zip file) "need" to install before running my script or getting them .... it'd be "git"

 - `git`
-  - this is to git clone the scripts; however, from the Github or Gitlab page for the scripts, there are ways to download the repo in a .zip form too ... in this case `git` is not "needed"
+  - This is to git clone the scripts (Downloading via Release files is prefered),
+  - Also for some git clone related tasks when pulling something from github or Gitlab

 ## Goals

-To have scripts I can run on various distros that automate many of the post install "out of the box" tasks that I always perform anyway.
+To have scripts that can run on various distros that assist in many of the post install tasks that users run, setting up Linux.

 - [Tasks these scripts can perform](/documentation/tasks.md)